-This budgeting method strives for identifying value and highlighting opportunities to cut expenditures that are not value drivers for a business.
+This budgeting method strives to identify value and highlight opportunities to cut expenses that don’t draw value for the business.

-The zero-based budgeting method was pioneered by former Texas Instruments account manager Peter Pyhrr in the 1960s.
+Former Texas Instruments account manager Peter Pyhrr pioneered zero-based budgeting in the 1960s.
 Unlike more traditional budgeting methods of the time, each year’s budget starts from scratch rather than making an increase or decrease based on prior years.

 Using this budgeting method, you allocate all of your money to expenses, savings, and debt payments.
 This budget method sets aside money for specific functional areas of the business.
-This can help lower costs by knowing the intended purpose for money spent.
-The goal of this budget is for your income minus all your expenses to equal zero.
-If you’re considering a zero-based budget for your business, Gartner recommends these five prerequisite steps before getting started.
+This can help lower costs by knowing the intended purpose of money spent.
+The goal of this budget is for your income, minus all expenses, to equal zero.

 Some budgeting tools to consider

-These are a few of the many budgeting tools and methods businesses use to better manage cash flow.
+These are a few budgeting tools and methods businesses use to manage cash flow better.